rouftom/react-mui-scheduler/README.md

 - 👉 Option menu

-- 👉 Export events to PDF and CSV
+- 👉 Export events as PDF and CSV

 - 👉 Internationalization